Dream of the Red Chamber: Translations and reception in the West

 A literal translation of selected passages was published for foreigners learning Chinese by the Presbyterian Mission Press of Ningbo in 1846.
 Edward Charles Bowra of the Chinese Imperial Maritime Customs published a translation of the first eight chapters in 1868 and H. Bencraft Joly of the first fifty-six chapters in 1892.
+Alfred Lister in an 1873 review, wrote that the novel is "a work of art ... yet at a great disadvantage on account of its bulk.
+Its tremendous length, no less than twenty volumes; the vast number of persons involved in the story; and the complicatedly mysterious character of the introductory chapters, make it a book which perhaps the most heroic efforts of enthusiastic scholars will never succeed in introducing to the world of Western letters."
 The Reverend E.J.
 Eitel reviewed Joly's translation and condemned the novel, saying that Chinese read it "because of its wickedness."
-Herbert Giles, who John Minford called "one of the more free-thinking British consular officers," took a more favorable view and wrote a twenty-five page synopsis in 1885 that is still a "useful guide."
+Herbert Giles, whom John Minford called "one of the more free-thinking British consular officers," took a more favorable view in a twenty-five page synopsis in 1885 that Minford calls still a "useful guide."

 Giles further highlighted it in his A History of Chinese Literature in 1901.

-In the early 20th century, Elfrida Hudson published a short introduction to the novel titled "An old, old story" in 1928.
+In 1928, Elfrida Hudson published a short introduction to the novel titled "An old, old story".
 An abridged translation by Wang Chi-Chen which emphasized the central love story was published in 1929, with a preface by Arthur Waley.
-Waley said that in the passages which recount dreams "we feel most clearly the symbolic or universal value" of the characters.
+Waley said that "we feel most clearly the symbolic or universal value" of the characters in the passages which recount dreams.
 "Pao Yu", Waley continued, stands for "imagination and poetry" and his father for "all those sordid powers of pedantry and restriction which hamper the artist".
-In a 1930 review of Wang's translated version, Harry Clemons of The Virginia Quarterly Review wrote "This is a great novel", and along with the Romance of the Three Kingdoms, it "ranks foremost" among the novels of classic Chinese literature.
+In a 1930 review of Wang's translation, Harry Clemons of The Virginia Quarterly Review wrote "This is a great novel", and along with the Romance of the Three Kingdoms, it "ranks foremost" among the novels of classic Chinese literature.
 Although Clemons felt "meaning was only fragmentarily revealed" in the English translated prose and that "many of the incidents" and "much of the poetry" were omitted, he nevertheless thought "at any rate the effort to read The Dream of the Red Chamber is eminently worth making."
 In 1958 Wang published an expansion on his earlier abridgement, though it was still truncated at 60 chapters.